dragonflyoss/d7y.io/docs/advanced-guides/preheat.md

 - **All Peers**: Preheat to each peer in the P2P cluster.

 **Step 2:** Enter the cluster id of Dragonfly Manager in `Cluster IDs` to specify the preheated cluster.
-If `Cluster IDs` is empty, it means to preheating all clusters.
+If `Cluster IDs` is empty, it means to preheat all clusters.

 ![create-policy](../resource/advanced-guides/preheat/create-policy.png)